Rotherham Sunday League, , , ,

 Rotherham Sunday League

 The Rotherham Sunday League is an amateur football league based in Rotherham, South Yorkshire, England.
-It was founded in 1920 and currently has over 100 teams competing in 10 divisions.
+It was founded in 1924 and currently has over 100 teams competing in a variety of divisions.

 Sources